Vis6/ACC-Control/README.md

 ## Description
 - In this project, two steering control methods, PID control and reinforcement learning (Q-learning) control, are implemented.
-- The simulation environment is based on CARLO.
+- The simulation environment is based on CARLO (circular road).
 Two cars are placed in the environment.
 The CARLO GitHub is here: https://github.com/Stanford-ILIAD/CARLO
 - Two main program files are included in the project.
   - "main_pid.py" uses PID steering control.
   - "main_rl.py" uses reinforcement learning for steering control.